‘Dancing With the Stars’ judge Len Goodman dies at 78

 LONDON (AP) — Len Goodman, a long-serving judge on “Dancing with the Stars” and “Strictly Come Dancing” who helped revive interest in ballroom dancing on both sides of the Atlantic, has died, his agent said Monday.
 He was 78.

-Agent Jackie Gill said Goodman “passed away peacefully.”
+Agent Jackie Gill said Goodman “passed away peacefully” on Saturday night.
 He had been diagnosed with bone cancer.

 A former professional ballroom dancer and British champion, Goodman was head judge on “Strictly Come Dancing” for 12 years from its launch on the BBC in 2004.
 The dance competition, which pairs celebrities with professional dance partners, was a surprise hit and has become one of the network’s most popular shows.